fenglier/fenglier/_posts/2019-3-19-Arrow-Function.md

 --------

 # 2. words
-1. expression bodies:
+1. expression bodies: a mode,means,or use of significant representation or sybolism.
 2. statement bodies:
-3. Lexical:
+3. Lexical:relating to words or vocabulary.